 - strengthen health information to support decision making.

 Australia is committed to stepping up our engagement in the region to build a stronger Pacific.
-Australia's regional health program complements bilateral health investments with a strong focus on supporting health activities that necessitate a regional or multi-country approach, such as workforce training, clinical services and cross-border disease threats.
+Australia's regional health program complements bilateral health investments with a strong focus on supporting health activities that require a regional or multi-country approach, such as workforce training, clinical services and cross-border disease threats.
 Key objectives include:

 - strengthening regional health governance and policy, and